inpercima/customize-firefox/README.md

 }
 ```

-## How can I change the style myself?
+## How can I change the style myself

 If you want to create your own changes you can use Mozilla Firefox extensions.
 You can explore the browser as well as explore web pages.